Ziaad-Khaled/the-legend-of-zelda/README.md

 ### 2. Shrine

 - A Shrine level requires Link to use all implemented Rune Abilities to reach a goal area.
-- Falling into an endless void results in Link's death in a Shrine level.
+- Falling into an endless void results in Link's death at a Shrine level.
-- No enemies should be present in a Shrine level.
+- No enemies should be present at a Shrine level.
 - All Shrine walls and objects are not climbable.
 - Objects affected by abilities can include boxes, rocks, swinging sandbags, and moving platforms.
 - When Link finishes a Shrine level by reaching a particular trigger area, he is automatically taken to the first Boss Arena level.